 Winthrop University’s project is designed to promote student financial education for its highly diverse student population, which is made up of 40% minority, 45% low income, and 31% first generation students.
-The project includes incorporating financial literacy education into existing courses, developing a series of professional development seminars, and building a new financial literacy website.
+The project includes incorporating financial literacy education into existing courses, a series of professional development seminars, and a new financial literacy website.

 Project plan and activities:

-A module on financial education will be incorporated into the required undergraduate freshman course, “Principle of the Learning Academy (ACAD 101).”
-All sections of ACAD 101 will address financial education at the same point in the semester in order to ensure a common experience and encourage substantive conversations outside of class.
-Resident Learning Coordinators in each freshmen residence will organize “common conversations” in each freshmen residence hall to build upon the discussions in ACAD 101.
-Students who live in the residence halls will also have available an annual, online workshop program, ranging in topics from note-taking to online course software to financial education.
+A module on financial education was incorporated into the required undergraduate freshman course, “Principle of the Learning Academy (ACAD 101).”
+All sections of ACAD 101 address financial education at the same point in the semester in order to ensure a common experience and encourage substantive conversations outside of class.
+Resident Learning Coordinators in each freshmen residence organize “common conversations” in each freshmen residence hall to build upon the discussions in ACAD 101.
+Students who live in the residence halls also have available an annual, online workshop program, ranging in topics from note-taking to online course software to financial education.